Ovechkin scores 35 seconds in to record 1,000th point

 Barry Trotz, who has coached Ovechkin for parts of three seasons, said the three-time Hart Trophy winner is a different player and person now than he was as a 19-year-old.
 But as another milestone happens, Trotz doesn’t think Ovechkin is old by any stretch.

-“When you’re 19 years old you’ve got a long career and when you’re 30 years old you can sort of see the end — not necessarily in your play but you know that time is going to catch up,” Trotz said.
+“When you’re 19 years old, you’ve got a long career and when you’re 30 years old you can sort of see the end — not necessarily in your play but you know that time is going to catch up,” Trotz said.
 “He’s enjoying it probably more as he’s getting older in some ways.”

 Ovechkin’s play is also being appreciated more as he gets older.
-He hasn’t had the team success like Crosby but has led the league in goals six times and is a no-doubt Hockey Hall of Famer whenever his first year of eligibility arrives.
+He hasn’t had the team success like Crosby, but has led the league in goals six times and is a no-doubt Hockey Hall of Famer whenever his first year of eligibility arrives.

 “He’s a world-class player,” said retired 370-goal scorer Tim Kerr.
-“Obviously he’s been able to keep it going and he gets it done.
+“Obviously, he’s been able to keep it going and he gets it done.
 He’s a very talented guy.
 He’s certainly one of the top players in the league, so you’re not surprised by it because he does it every year.”

 Ovechkin’s consistency is thanks in large part to his durability as he’s missed more than four games in a season only once and never more than 10.
 He has played through a broken foot, knee and back problems and more and not missed much.

 “Of course I have some injuries in my body, but sometimes you just have to play with it,” Ovechkin said.
-“If it’s not pain to miss the game, I’m pretty sure every player have lots of bruises.”
+“If it’s not pain to miss the game, I’m pretty sure every player has lots of bruises.”

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/SWhyno